How to Apply | FAQs | Grant-writing Advice | Apply

 DCTV Grant

-- About the grant: DCTV will provide $5,000 credits to two separate filmmakers towards DCTV programs and services.
+- DCTV will provide $5,000 credits to two separate filmmakers towards DCTV programs and services including DCP generation and theater rentals.

 - Founded in 1972, DCTV has grown into one of the leading documentary production and film education centers in the country.
 A community of and for documentary filmmakers, DCTV is a unique space where screenings, discussions, youth media, continuing education programs, and filmmaking resources exist side by side with award-winning productions.